 At first, you find yourself going back.
 Then you get more comfortable being on your own even though you miss the shared experience of late nights in the lab, learning how to pitch, and all the trips to Blue Bottle down the street.

 Soon muscle memory quicks in and things start moving again.
 There’s also a lot activity generated after Demo Day so you don’t get the chance for much nostalgia.
 As an alum, I quickly got the feeling that I’ve got this.
 I was ready to take the next step.

 There was the rush of building out our next lab and follow up meetings, but the main challenge that came next was building out my team.
 We had to convert conversations to paid contracts which meant moving fast to build out the product.

 Ultimately, I wouldn’t say there was any one big thing that stood out.
 It was the usually transitioning phase.
 We closed our round, expanded the team, and got moving.
 We left IndieBio tough and lean and were definitely ready for the next step.

 Next program starts Winter 2017.
-Early applications due July 30th!
+Applications due September 30th!